Stocks (Options, Splits, Traders)

 Question: I purchased stock from my employer under a § 423 employee stock purchase plan.
 Now I have received a Form 1099-B from selling it.
 How do I report this?

-You must account for and report this sale on your taxes.
+You must account for and report this sale on your tax return.
 You have indicated that you have a Form 1099-B (PDF); you must report all 1099-B transactions on Schedule D (Form 1040) (PDF), Capital Gains and Losses, and Form 8949 (PDF), Sales and Other Dispositions of Capital Assets.
 This is true even if there is no net capital gain to be taxed.

 - The 2-year period after the option was granted.